-The Company has a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
-From October 1, 2014 to March 10, 2015, the Audit Committee consisted of Messrs.
-Scott (chairman), Bogomolny, Domenik and McCorkle.
-Effective March 10, 2015, in conjunction with Mr. McCorkle's resignation from the Board at the 2015 Annual Meeting of Shareholders, his service on the Audit Committee also ceased.
-Mr. Jackson joined the Audit Committee in December 2015 upon his appointment to the Board of Directors.
-Each member of the Audit Committee is currently, and was during their tenure, an independent director within the meaning of Nasdaq Listing Rule 5605(a)(2).
-The Board of Directors has determined that Mr. Scott and Mr. Jackson are Audit Committee Financial Experts.
-The Audit Committee met eight (8) times during fiscal 2015.
-The Audit Committee performs the functions set forth in the EMCORE Corporation Audit Committee Charter, which has been adopted by the Board of Directors.
-The Audit Committee Charter is available in the Corporate Governance section on the Investor tab of our website (www.emcore.com).
+From October 1, 2015 to December 3, 2015, the Audit Committee consisted of Messrs.
+Scott (chairman), Bogomolny and Domenik.
+Mr. Jackson joined the Audit Committee on December 4, 2015, upon his appointment to the Board of Directors.
+Effective March 11, 2016, in conjunction with Mr. Scott's retirement from the Board immediately prior to the 2016 Annual Meeting of Shareholders, his service on the Audit Committee also ceased, and Mr. Jackson was appointed as chairman of the Audit Committee.
+In December 2016, in anticipation of Mr. Bogomolny's upcoming retirement from the Board, the Board appointed Mr. Coringrato as a member of the Audit Committee.
+Each member of the Audit Committee is currently, and was during their tenure, an independent director within the meaning of applicable Nasdaq and SEC rules.
+The Board of Directors has determined that Mr. Coringrato and Mr. Jackson are Audit Committee Financial Experts.
+The Audit Committee met nine (9) times during fiscal 2016.

-The Audit Committee has reviewed and discussed the Company's audited consolidated financial statements contained in the Company's Annual Report on Form 10-K for fiscal 2015 with management of the Company and the Company's independent registered public accounting firm.
-The Audit Committee has also discussed with the Company's independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, issued by the Public Company Accounting Oversight Board.
-Furthermore, the Audit Committee has reviewed management's assessment of the effectiveness of the Company's internal control over financial reporting, and has reviewed the opinion of the Company's independent registered public accounting firm regarding the conformity of the Company's audited financial statements with GAAP and the Company's internal control over financial reporting.
+As part of its oversight role, the Audit Committee has reviewed and discussed the Company's audited consolidated financial statements contained in the Company's Annual Report on Form 10-K for fiscal 2016 with management of the Company and KPMG.
+The Audit Committee has also discussed with KPMG the matters required to be discussed by Auditing Standard 1301 (previously Auditing Standard No. 16), Communications with Audit Committees, issued by the Public Company Accounting Oversight Board.
+Furthermore, the Audit Committee has reviewed management's assessment of the effectiveness of the Company's internal control over financial reporting, and has reviewed the opinions of KPMG regarding the conformity of the Company's audited financial statements with GAAP and the Company's internal control over financial reporting.

-The Audit Committee has received the written disclosures and the letter from the Company's independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and has discussed with such accounting firm the independence of such accounting firm.
-The Audit Committee concluded that the Company's independent registered public accounting firm's provision of non-audit services to the Company, as detailed above, is compatible with the accounting firm's independence.
+The Audit Committee has received the written disclosures and the letter from KPMG required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and has discussed with KPMG matters relating to its independence.
+The Audit Committee concluded that KPMG's provision of non-audit services to the Company, as detailed above, is compatible with the accounting firm's independence.

-Based on the foregoing review and discussions, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for fiscal 2015, which was filed with the SEC on December 14, 2015.
+Based on the foregoing review and discussions, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for fiscal 2016, which was filed with the SEC on December 7, 2016.